The Ultimate Guide to Maternity

 Statutory maternity leave is 52 weeks, which comprises:

-Employees don't have to take the full 52 weeks but must take at least 2 weeks' leave after the baby is born.
+Employees don't have to take the full 52 weeks but must take at least 2 weeks' leave after the baby is born ( or 4 weeks if the employee works in a factory).

-Of this leave, you are entitled to 39 weeks, made up of:
+Of this leave, employees are entitled to 39 weeks, made up of:

 Giving maternity leave notice

-An employee must tell you about their pregnancy at least 28 days' notice to qualify for 52 weeks’ statutory maternity leave.
+An employee must tell you about their pregnancy no later than the end of the 15th week before the EWC.
 If you want it in writing, they must submit it this way.

-You must confirm within 28 days how much SMP the employee will get and when it will start and stop.
+You must confirm within 28 days the dates the leave will start and end as well as how much SMP the employee will get and when it will start and stop.
 If you decide they’re not eligible, you must give them the SMP1 form within 7 days of making your decision and explain why.

 Shared parental leave